 - Demonstrate digital image editing and special manipulation effects.

 - Demonstrate acceptable photographic methods in studio photography.

 - Demonstrate advanced lighting techniques.

 - Demonstrate the ability to create a professional portfolio of work that projects lasting appeal and has high visual impact.

 Information and Visualization Designer

-In addition to the college counselor for the School of Media Arts and the Career Center, the Graphic Design chairperson advises students who are planning a career in Graphic Design.
+In addition to the college counselor for the Performing, Visual & Media Arts and the Career Center, the Graphic Design chairperson advises students who are planning a career in Graphic Design.